Dudley, Sedgley and Wolverhampton Tramways Company

 The Dudley, Sedgley and Wolverhampton Tramway Company operated a tramway service between Wolverhampton and Dudley from 1883 to 1901.

 History

-In 1879 the Dudley, Sedgley and Wolverhampton Tramways Company Limited was formed and given powers under the Tramways Confirmation (No.1) Act of 1880 to build and operate the tramway between the places named in its title.
+In 1879 the Dudley, Sedgley and Wolverhampton Tramways Company Limited was formed and given powers in the Dudley, Sedgley and Wolverhampton Tramways Order 1880 under the Tramways Confirmation (No. 1) Act 1880 to build and operate the tramway between the places named in its title.